Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 EngageIDE is implemented using the cross-platform wxWidgets libraries.
 EngageIDE can be used to produce apps in C++ using wxWidgets and the EngageUI toolkit
 that run on Linux, Windows and OSX through a single codebase.
-It has about 15KLOC so it's not too big to modify and loads instantly.
+It has about 15KLOC so it's not too big to understand/modify and loads instantly.
 It is fairly well documented based on its own documentation system.

 1. <b>No mouse usage, keyboard-only interface</b>.